-Given the very low impact on the entire use stage GHG emissions, neglect the emissions arising from fuel evaporation.
+Given the very low impact on the entire use stage GHG emissions, this methodology neglect the emissions arising from fuel evaporation.

+6.3.4.2 Hydrogen leakage

-6.3.4.2 Hydrogen leakagesHydrogen emissions primarily occur during production and distribution, mainly due to fugitive leakage.
+Hydrogen emissions primarily occur during production and distribution, mainly due to fugitive leakage.
 To a lesser extent, emissions can also arise directly from hydrogen-fuelled vehicles, although standardised test methods to quantify these emissions are currently lacking.
 Hydrogen can also escape from combustion engines and storage systems, particularly in the case of liquefied hydrogen.